IgniteUI/igniteui-docfx/en/components/calendar.md

 </div>

 ## Keyboard navigation
-If you traverse the page using `tab` button you should keep in mind that following  W3 accessability recommendations the igxCalendarComponent introduces the following tab stops:
+If you traverse the page using *Tab key* you should keep in mind that based on [W3 accessability recommendations](https://www.w3.org/TR/wai-aria-practices/#layoutGrid) the *igxCalendarComponent* now introduces the following tab stops:
 - Previous month button
 - Month selection button
 - Year selection button
 - Next month button
-- Selected date* /Current date/First focusable /not disabled/ date in the days view
+- Selected date, Current date, First focusable (not disabled) date in the days view

-*In the calendar that contains more than one selected dates only the first one will be introduced as a tab stop.
-For example in the multi selection calendar if you have selected the dates : 13/10/2020, 17/10/2020 and 21/10/2020 only 13/10/2020 will be accessible during tab navigation; in the calendar with range selection only the first date of the selected range will be part of the page tab sequence.
+In a Calendar that contains more than one selected dates, only the first date will be introduced as a tab stop.
+For example, in the multi-selection calendar if you have selected the dates: *13/10/2020*, *17/10/2020* and *21/10/2020* only *13/10/2020* will be accessible during tab navigation; in the calendar with range selection only the first date of the selected range will be part of the *page tab sequence*.

+>[!NOTE]
->Since version 10.2.0, <kbd>tab</kbd> navigation in the days view is no longer available.
-In order to navigate between the dates in the date view you should use `arrow keys` buttons.
+> Behavioral change, from *v10.2.0* - Tab key navigation in the *days view* is no longer available.
+In order to navigate between the dates in the *date view* you should use the *arrow keys*.

 When the `igxCalendar` component is focused, use:
 - <kbd>PageUp</kbd> key to move to the previous month,